Ruderman Family Foundation

 -

-Deep engagement model: The foundation is "not just in the check-writing business."
-They seek partners willing to accept significant foundation involvement in program development and oversight.
+Deep engagement model: The foundation is "not just in the cheque-writing business."
+They seek partners willing to accept significant foundation involvement in programme development and oversight.

 -

-Collaboration is key: Jay Ruderman explicitly values organizations that work in partnership rather than competition with others in their field.
+Collaboration is key: Jay Ruderman explicitly values organisations that work in partnership rather than competition with others in their field.

 -